jasonhemann/21SP-CS2800/syllabus.md

 	  2. If your document contains a link to a source repository that I can access, you may simply submit a stand-alone PDF.

-  - Roughly a 28 to 34 days after I've assigned your second project, your group will meet with me virtually to discuss and demonstrate your project and results.
+  - Roughly a 28 to 34 days after I've assigned your project, your group will meet with me virtually to discuss and demonstrate your project and results.

 # TRACE evaluations